schneidexe/tfp/README.md

 # tfp

-Use `terraform` with regex patterns for targets.
+`tfp` allows you to use regex patterns for `terraform` targets.
+It's a try to address the issue https://github.com/hashicorp/terraform/issues/2182.
-It tries to compensate https://github.com/hashicorp/terraform/issues/2182.

 ## Usage